JnsLns/ptb_experiment_template/README.md

 *In addition to the basic docs below, each modifiable code file itself contains relatively detailed instructions on how to use it.*

 # TODO
-- Mouse speed multiplier, calibration,
-- How to use mouse input with controlled mapping
+- mouse stuff documentation... new anonymous function getMouseRM...
-- Motion tracking input
+- Motion tracking input (later... after Coras experiment)

 # Presentation area